 Understanding Outer Ear Problems

 Outer ear problems occur in the area between the auricle (external part of the ear) and the eardrum (the thin sheet of tissue that passes sound waves between the outer and middle ear).
-These problems are often due to excess wax buildup or water in the ear.
+These problems are often due to excess wax buildup or infection.

-The pain gets worse when you wiggle the child’s ear.
+The pain gets worse when I wiggle my child’s ear.

 My child's outer ear is red or swollen.